North Adelaide: Residents

+In the 2016 Australian census, there were 6,950 people in North Adelaide.

 Built form

-There were 2,659 occupied private dwellings of which 43.6% were semi detached, 28.7 were flat or apartments and 26.4% were separate houses.
+There were 2,659 occupied private dwellings of which 43.6% were semi-detached, 28.7 were flats or apartments, and 26.4% were separate houses.
 The average household size in North Adelaide is 1.9, less than the South Australian average of 2.4.
 There are many significant heritage buildings in the area.

 Politics

-North Adelaide is part of the state electoral district of Adelaide, which has been held since 2022 by Labor MP Lucy Hood.
+In state government, North Adelaide is part of the state electoral district of Adelaide, which has been held since 2022 by Labor MP Lucy Hood.

 In federal politics, the suburb is part of the division of Adelaide, and has been represented since 2004 by a Labor MP, since 2019 being Steve Georganas.
 North Adelaide has one or two polling booths for federal and state elections, North Adelaide at the North Adelaide Primary School and for most elections, Lower/East North Adelaide at St Cyprian's Anglican Church.
 The first preference votes by booths for recent state and federal elections are shown in tables.

 In local government, North Adelaide forms the North ward within the City of Adelaide.
 Since 2018 the North Ward Councillors are Mary Couros and Phillip Martin.
 Significant local issues since 2010 have included: